FredHutch/find-cags/README.md

                         Key identifying the gene ID for each element in the results list.
   --threads THREADS     Number of threads to use.
+  --min-samples MIN_SAMPLES
+                        Filter genes by the number of samples they are found in.
+  --test                Run in testing mode and only process a subset of 2,000
+                        genes.
   ```